The Funding Gap

 As mentioned in our previous blog post, Europe’s venture equity capital market is far smaller than that of the US: the top five VC funds in Europe combined are smaller than the smallest of the top five US players.
 This of course exacerbates the dilution problem so founders often turn to debt as an alternative, or complementary solution.

-Unfortunately, the funding situation is even more dire when it comes to debt, as the below comparison between European and US markets highlights.
+Unfortunately, the funding situation is even more dire when it comes to debt, as the comparison between European and US markets highlights.

-The European Venture Debt scene
+The European venture debt scene

-The US Venture Debt scene
+The US venture debt scene

 The early-stage debt gap

-Sponsors, if present, are less deeply embedded and more likely to write off their investments.
+- Sponsors, if present, are less deeply embedded and more likely to write off their investments.

-Customers face lower switching costs, making revenue streams less predictable.
+- Customers face lower switching costs, making revenue streams less predictable.

-Team structures and leadership stability remain uncertain.
+- Team structures and leadership stability remain uncertain.

 Debt-equity hybrid

-they need a deep understanding of the business itself, its growth potential and valuation, just as venture capitalists do, but
+- they need a deep understanding of the business itself, its growth potential and valuation, just as venture capitalists do, but

-they need to balance this assessment with the more limited upside inherent to debt investments
+- they need to balance this assessment with the more limited upside inherent to debt investments.

-This gap is of course great news for investors: a market where there is both a lack of available capital and a lack of skill usually results in excellent returns for a sustained period; private equity and hedge funds were great examples of this.
+This gap is great news for investors: a market where there is both a lack of available capital and a lack of skill usually results in excellent returns for a sustained period; private equity and hedge funds were great examples of this.

 In a transaction closed this year, our debt gave our client an extra 6 months of runway, enabling them to complete their Series B at 50% higher valuation than initially discussed with investors.
 In this context, paying another few percentage points on a small amount of debt is totally immaterial.

-In conclusion...
+In conclusion

 Crossing the chasm from early adoption to mass adoption remains one of the most significant challenges for start-ups.
-While product scalability (and therefore revenues) and team building are critical, securing the right funding is equally essential and venture debt should be part of that equation for founders.
+While product scalability and team building are critical, securing the right funding is equally essential - and venture debt should be part of that equation for founders.
+For investors, venture debt remains extremely attractive given the supply/demand imbalance.